lsulak/lessons-learned-notes/README.md

 # lessons-learned-notes
-My personal notes about software engineering, machine learning, and some other things related to IT and beyond.
+My personal (LyX) notes about software engineering, machine learning, and some other things related to IT and beyond.